laggykiller/Hackintosh_MSI_B660M-A_WIFI_DDR4/README.md

 This is a repository of Hackintosh EFI for MSI PRO B660M-A WIFI DDR4 (https://www.msi.com/Motherboard/PRO-B660M-A-WIFI-DDR4)

-**The wifi chip in the wifi version of the motherboard is AX201, which the bluetooth is not supported for now in Monterey.
-I suggest you to buy non-wifi version of the motherboard and buy a compatible wifi card instead.
-However, the bluetooth works in Big Sur and earlier with testing version of IntelBluetoothFirmware.kext from this github issue page: https://github.com/OpenIntelWireless/IntelBluetoothFirmware/issues/369**
+**The bluetooth chip AX201 currently works thanks to updates to IntelBluetoothFirmware.
+Learn more from this github issue page: https://github.com/OpenIntelWireless/IntelBluetoothFirmware/issues/369**

 I do not have thunderbolt device, so I cannot test for it.